 The Undergraduate Biology Research Program (UBRP) is an educational program designed to teach students science by involving them in biologically related research.
 Students are paid for their time in the lab, where they develop an understanding of the scientific method, receive a realistic view of biological research, and are mentored by faculty.
 They also acquire the tools necessary to be successful in post-graduate studies in biology should they choose careers related to biology or research.
 Students begin UBRP with a full-time summer research apprenticeship, and then have the option to continue in UBRP on a part-time basis during the academic year, to accommodate classes.

-Explore hear about UBRP students’ experiences!
-Learn more about the origin of UBRP and funding here.
+Learn more about UBRP student experiences and the origin of UBRP and funding.

 To be eligible for UBRP, students must:

 Be a current degree-seeking University of Arizona undergraduate, enrolled in a minimum of seven credit hours.
 Accelerated Master’s Program (AMP) undergraduates are eligible for UBRP prior to completing the Bachelor’s degree.
 AMP students who have completed a Bachelor’s degree are no longer considered undergraduates and are not eligible for UBRP.

 Be an American citizen, permanent resident, or in the case of foreign nationals, hold a visa allowing him/her to work in this country.
 Students who do not fall into these categories are permitted to participate in UBRP on a voluntary, unpaid basis.

 Be able to commit to a full-time summer research position (35 hours/week for 12 weeks of the summer) and attend UBRP Orientation (Monday, May 15, 2023 from 8:00 a.m. – 5:00 p.m.).

 How Does UBRP Work?